aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 * An SCP is attached to the core OU to prevent the deletion of Transit Gateway resources in the associated accounts.
 * The shared network account uses RAM sharing to share the development line-of-business VPC with a development OU.
 This makes the VPC available to a functional account in that OU used by developers, despite residing logically in the shared network account.

 OUs may be nested (to a total depth of five), with SCPs and RAM sharing applied at the desired level.
-A typical Accelerator Architecture environment will have the following OUs:
+A typical *AWS Secure Environment Architecture* environment will have the following OUs:

 ##### Core OU
 This OU houses all administrative accounts, such as the core landing zone accounts.
 No application accounts or application workloads are intended to exist within this OU.
 This OU also contains the centralized networking infrastructure in the `SharedNetwork` account.